 Portland State University.
-Dept. of Electrical Engineering
+Department of Electrical Engineering

 Date of Publication

 Master of Science (M.S.) in Electrical Engineering

-1 online resource (3, xi, 131 p.)
+1 online resource (3, xi, 131 pages)

 Tran, Merry Thi, "Applications of Digital Signal Processing with Cardiac Pacemakers" (1992).
 Dissertations and Theses.
 Paper 4582.

 If you are the rightful copyright holder of this dissertation or thesis and wish to have it removed from the Open Access Collection, please submit a request to firstname.lastname@example.org and include clear identification of the work, preferably with URL.